Adani-Hindenburg fallout: How much debt has Adani Group repaid since Jan 2023

-Amid fallout from a US short seller’s scathing report, Adani Group has been trying to boost investor confidence by prepaying its debt, the latest being Adani Ports prepaying Rs 1,500-crore short-term debt.
+Amid fallout from a US short seller’s scathing report, Adani Group has been trying to boost investor confidence by prepaying its debt, the latest being Adani Ports prepaying Rs 1,000-crore short-term debt.
 The Adani Group’s financial health has been under intense scanner after it witnessed massive stock selloffs since the Hindenburg Research released its report accusing the group of brazen stock manipulation and accounting fraud schemes over the course of decades.

 The group, since January 24, 2023, the day when Hindenburg published its report, has prepaid $1.114 billion or Rs 9,200 crore of loans taken against pledged shares as part of a move to prepay all share-backed financing.

 Group chairman Gautam Adani has huge repayment obligations worth more than $2 billion coming up between January 2023 and March 2024.
-Till last week, the group had an outstanding a net debt of $24.1 billion as of September 30.
+Till last week, the group had an outstanding net debt of $24.1 billion as of September 30.
 The eight group companies are Adani Enterprises Ltd, Adani Ports and Special Economic Zone Ltd, Adani Green Energy Ltd, Adani Transmission Ltd, Adani Total Gas Ltd (ATGL), Adani Power Ltd, Ambuja Cements Ltd and ACC Ltd.

 The conglomerate has been using its cash balance and funds generated from business operations to pay its short-term debt.
 The loan repayment has been mapped as a comeback strategy to retain investors’ confidence and avoid any further damage to the group’s image.